We don’t want a Balkanized Internet, says brexiting UK

 The security point there especially suggests a potential future sticking point for negotiations between the two sides, given recent European Court of Justice decisions have rejected blanket data retention policies being used by governments to further law enforcement and national security agendas — as a violation of EU citizens’ fundamental rights.

 The UK controversially legislated last year to expand and extend state surveillance powers, via the Investigatory Powers Act.
-A move that is already facing legal pushback, with digital rights group Liberty pursuing a challenge in the High Court.
+A move that is already facing legal pushback domestically, with digital rights group Liberty pursuing a challenge in the UK High Court.

 Meanwhile the year-old EU-US Privacy Shield agreement, which was put in place last year as a replacement mechanism for governing personal data flows between those two regions (after the ECJ invalidated its predecessor arrangement), is already looking precariously placed, and critics maintain the agreement has merely papered over a fundamental disconnect between EU privacy rights and US government national security data collection programs.